 You may also report to Deputy Title IX Coordinators, the Department of Safety and Security, or the Director of the Office of Community Standards and Accountability.
-These individuals can inform you of the available resources and options for engaging the appropriate student conduct system (e.g., the undergraduate, graduate, or professional school process; the police, and/or the legal system).
-If you choose Dartmouth's conduct system as an option, you will have the same opportunities as the Respondent to have others present during a disciplinary hearing, to provide your account of what happened, and to be informed of the outcome.
+These individuals can inform you of the available resources and options for engaging the appropriate response and resolution policies and processes.
 The undergraduate, graduate, and professional school deans are always available to provide personal and administrative support.
 All complaints or disclosures shared with these offices, faculty, and staff must be shared with the Title IX Coordinator.